The Fraction of Clumpy Galaxies in JADES Over $2<z<9$

 Here we compute 90\% mass completeness limit for our selected sample.
 The limits are based on the method in \citet{Pozzetti10} and follow what was done for galaxies in JADES by \citet{Simmonds24}.
 The stellar masses obtained with {\sc bagpipes} are used.

-The completness limits are estimated as follows.
-First, a limiting stellar mass, $M_{\rm{lim}}$, is computed for all galaxies in the full sample (Section \ref{sec:sample_selection}).
+The completeness limits are estimated as follows.
+First, a limiting stellar mass, $M_{\rm{lim}}$, is computed for all galaxies in the full sample (section \ref{sec:sample_selection}).
 It is defined to be

 where $\log\left(M_{\star}\right)$ is the stellar mass in solar units of a given galaxy, $m$ is its apparent magnitude, and $m_{\rm{lim}}$ is the limiting magnitude of the survey.
 In this work, the magnitude in the F444W band is used to calculate $M_{\rm{lim}}$.
-This band is used as it is the longest NIRCam filter available in both GOODS-N and GOODS-S and thus best traces the stellar mass.
-After finding $M_{\rm{lim}}$ for all galaxies, they are divided into redshift bins (see Section \ref{sec:full_sample}).
-In each bin, the faintest 20 percent of galaxies are identified.
+This band is used as it is the longest{-wavelength} NIRCam filter available in both GOODS-N and GOODS-S and thus best traces the stellar mass.
+After finding $M_{\rm{lim}}$ for all galaxies, {we divide them into redshift bins} (section \ref{sec:sample_selection}).
+In each bin, the faintest 20\% of galaxies are identified.
 Then, the 90th percentile of $M_{\rm{lim}}$ for these is found.
 We take $m_{\rm{lim}}$ to be 29.8, which is the average $5\sigma$ point-source depth across the GOODS-N and GOODS-S fields, as measured by \citet{Puskas25}.

 Completeness limits span $\log \left(M_{\star}/M_{\odot}\right) = 7.16 - 8.21$.
 They change monotonically with redshift.
 These limits are comparable to those derived by other studies where there is overlap in redshift \citep[e.g.,][]{Ciesla24, Simmonds24, Puskas25}.